 FDA Reaction to Hip Replacement Recall

 If you are having pain, decreased mobility, or swelling after a hip replacement, ask your doctor today whether your implant is on this list.
-If you’ve had a replacement but suffer no ill effects, it’s just as important for you to know whether your implant is one that a manufacturer recalled in the event that you do begin to suffer the side effects of a defective implant.
+If you’ve had a replacement but suffer no ill effects, it’s just as important for you to know whether your implant is one that a manufacturer recalled in the event that you do begin to suffer the side effects of a defective hip implant.

 Signs of a Failing Hip Replacement

-Many people may see no indication their hip implant is failing – another reason why it’s important to know what device a doctor implanted during the hip replacement.
+Many people may see no indication their hip implant system is failing – another reason why it’s important to know what device a doctor implanted during the hip replacement.
 If you are feeling some unease with your new joint, there are some signs to indicate distress.
 Watch for the following:

 - Pain with walking